Cheltenham Dress Code

 In order to be in with the chance of winning, all you are required to do on Ladies Day is add a splash of colour to your outfit, be spotted by a Cheltenham Racecourse official, or enter yourself via a marquee located above the Parade Ring.

 It is the most glamorous day of the Festival and offers the perfect excuse to get all glammed up.
-There is no pressure to be outlandish and you may want to just add a pop of colour to your outfit in the form of an accessory, such as a scarf, hat or clutch but if you’re prepared to go all the way you could be in for an extra special day.
+There is no pressure to be outlandish, you may just want to add a pop of colour to your outfit in the form of an accessory, such as a scarf, hat or clutch but if you’re prepared to go all the way you could be in for an extra special day.